 - online form: concerned about a child

 - telephone: 0300 500 80 90

 - email: firstname.lastname@example.org

 - if you wish to report a concern anonymously, please contact us on 0300 500 80 90.
-Please note that a child protection referral from a professional cannot be treated as anonymous, unless there are exceptional circumstances.
+Please note that a MASH referral from a practitioner working with the child or family in a professional capacity cannot be treated as anonymous, unless there are exceptional circumstances.